 Gleason’s has another location at 206 West 41st Street, at the Hotel Shocard.
 It’s open for breakfast, lunch and dinner, with the kitchen open until 11pm.

-According to their reviews, the cocktails and food are pretty good, and they have a generous beer selection (at least at their Times Square location).
+According to reviews, the cocktails and food are pretty good, and they have a generous beer selection (at least at their Times Square location).